-We expect these instances to be minimal and we are encouraging face-to-face support where possible.
-If a small number of children and families are unable to attend face to face provision.
+We expect such cases to be minimal and are encouraging face-to-face support wherever possible.
+However, if a small number of children and families are unable to attend in person, HAF programme funding may be used to provide food and activity packs.